 My very first experience happened within an hour of arriving in Thessaloniki.
 The Hyatt Regency offered a welcoming salad that had all the traditional ingredients, plus a sprig of rosemary and rings of green peppers on top.

-Though I did not see any rosemary after this initial greeting, green peppers were an addition to a few of the following Greek Salad experiences.
+Though I did not see any rosemary after this initial greeting, green peppers were an addition to a few of the following Greek Salad food experiences.

 At Taverna Aeolus in Santorini the green bell peppers were cut in strips and mixed with the other vegetables.